-FXCM accepts deposits through local bank transfer, debit or credit cards, and certain payment wallets.
+FXCM accepts deposits through local bank transfers, debit or credit cards, and certain payment wallets.
 The payment wallets available are Neteller and Skrill for UK residents.

 Customer Support: You can contact FXCM through live chat, phone call, or email.
-They also have an extensive FAQs section that answers a lot of common question.
+They also have an extensive FAQs section that answers a lot of common questions.

 We contacted their customer support team through live chat and found their responses to be helpful and quick.